panama b&b accommodation FREQUENTLY ASQUED QUESTIONS

 Lunch could cost you from

-US$3 to around US$9.00 or more if you are into the good things in life.
-The basic pattern in Panamanian lunches is: a serving of meat (any kind), rice, beans (or lentils, porotos, or any kind of grain), plantain, and salad.
+US$5 to around US$10.00 or more if you are into the good things in life.
+The basic pattern in Panamanian lunches is: a serving of meat (any kind), rice, beans (lentils or any kind of grain), plantain, and salad.
 This is the lunch that most workers eat for about US$2.50 to US$4.00 a serving.
-You can also go to most local restaurants and get a chicken meal for around US$3.00 to US$5.00.
-A beef meal would cost you around US$3.00 - US$7.00 depending on the quality and the cut of the beef.
-Pork is also very popular for around US$3.00 - US$5.00.
+You can also go to most local restaurants and get a chicken meal for around US$5.00.
+A beef meal would cost you around US$9.00 depending on the quality and the cut of the beef.
+Pork is also very popular for around US$5.00.

-If you want to treat yourself to a nice restaurant the price for a full course meal with wine (don't choose a US$30 bottle!) can range from US$25 to $60.
+If you want to treat yourself to a nice restaurant the price for a full course meal with wine (without choosing a US$30 bottle!) can range from US$25 to $100.

 How much should I tip?

-10% is normal.
-Some tips are included in the bill, so you’ll have to check it.
+10% is the norm but if you had excellent service then please do tip them more;-) Some restaurants include the tips in the bill, so check it.
 You don’t have to tip taxi drivers-but they'll be happy if you do!